-Avoid mass gatherings and maintain a distance of approximately 6 feet (or 1.8 meters) from others when possible.
-Download social distancing safety poster.
+If you are not fully vaccinated, avoid mass gatherings and maintain a distance of approximately 6 feet (or 1.8 meters) from others when possible.

-At Verizon facilities, Global Real Estate may post site-specific policies on topics such as:
+At Verizon facilities, depending on prevailing conditions and guidance, Global Real Estate may post site-specific policies on topics such as:

 use of common resources (refrigerators, closets, phones, printers, etc.)